If your goal is to get someone to keep reading your blog post, think back to the last time you were at an event where speakers gave presentations.

 I’m the first to admit that “being outrageous for the sake of being outrageous” is tiring.

-So, the “unusual point of view” I’m referring to is one that takes advantage of your creativity and research skills; it’s not just a wild statement.
+So, the “unusual point of view” I’m referring to is one that takes advantage of your creativity and research skills.
+It’s not just a wild statement in your headline writing or first few sentences.

 - A comparison your reader hasn’t heard before